-In addition, Ph.D. graduates from Universities in France or Britain may also be appointed when the need arises.
+Besides, Ph.D. graduates from Universities in France or Britain may also be appointed when need be.

-B. In-service training and observation trips abroad organized for members of the teaching staff.
-By decision of the Academic Council, efforts will be made to ensure that 1/3 of the teaching staff will be permitted each year to participate in the in-service training programs or to conduct observation trips abroad during the summer holidays.
+b.
+In-service training and observation trips abroad organized for members of the teaching staff.

+By decision of the Academic Council, efforts will be made to ensure that 1/3 of the teaching staff will be permitted each year to participate in the in-service training programs or conduct observation trips abroad during the summer holidays.

-Such measure will bring to bear certain financial problems, although the necessary expenditures may be partly or fully financed by foreign aid agencies.
+Such measure will bring to bear a certain financial influence (however, the necessary expenditures may be partly or fully financed by foreign aid agencies).